ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

   images through SteamVR, while ALVR transports them between SteamVR and its Quest client.
 The native Quest app obtains input through `openxr_interface`.

+!!! note "Boba CUDA environment"
+    The pinned Boba simulation/renderer and its CUDA extensions require CUDA 13.2 in the `boba-cu132` environment.
+This requirement belongs to Boba; the general ILLIXR offload encoder retains its CUDA 12.8+ and CUDA 13 support.
+Boba's host RGBA conversion is built separately from the general offload conversion code.

 ## One-time Boba setup

 From an ILLIXR source checkout, run: